reduxjs/redux/docs/faq/ImmutableData.md

 <a id="why-is-immutability-required"></a>
 ## Why is immutability required by Redux?
-- Both Redux and React-Redux employ [shallow equality checking](#shallow-and-deep-equality-checking) to determine whether the store needs updating, or a component needs re-rendering.
+- Both Redux and React-Redux employ [shallow equality checking](#shallow-and-deep-equality-checking).
 In particular:
 	- Redux's `combineReducers` utility [shallowly checks for reference changes] (#how-redux-uses-shallow-checking)  caused by the reducers that it calls.
-	- React-Redux's `connect` method generates components that [shallowly check reference changes to the root state](#how-react-redux-uses-shallow-checking) with the return values from the `mapStateToProps` function to see if the wrapped components actually need to re-render.
+	- React-Redux's `connect` method generates components that [shallowly check reference changes to the root state](#how-react-redux-uses-shallow-checking), and the return values from the `mapStateToProps` function to see if the wrapped components actually need to re-render.
 Such [shallow checking requires immutability](#￼redux-shallow-checking-requires-immutability) to function correctly.
 - Immutable data management ultimately makes data handling safer.
 - Time-travel debugging requires that reducers be pure functions with no side effects, so that you can correctly jump between different states.